 A saunter through Grainger Market, unhindered by fussy eaters, is exactly what I need.
 Maybe something spicy from SnackWallah, a vegan Rueben from Magpye, or Dim Sum from Nan Bei, and a cake I don’t have to share from Pet Lamb Patisserie.

 After lunch, two hours in Meeple Perk (Newcastle’s first café of its kind) with their extensive range of boardgames, drinks and food is just be the hard reset we all need.
 And with only eight people allowed in at once the atmosphere is calm and relaxing.
+Prices and menus can be found on their website.

 If you wanted something more decadent to do with your slice of free time then Blackfriars offers a history tour, followed by a three-course lunch (with wine!).
-For those who miss crafting with the kids but want something more challenging, then
+For those who miss crafting with the kids but want something more challenging, then Glamorous Owl silverwork workshops start at £39 for two people and you get to come home with your own piece of jewellery.

 I know everyone’s kids are different, but I’ve written this after six (but eight really!) long weeks of wrangling a three-year-old whirlwind and a delicate but accident-prone seven-year-old, both of whom hate food, listening, waiting or compromise so these six hours milling round Newcastle was bliss.